-Registered Apprenticeship (RA) is an important component of potential training and employment services that the workforce system can provide to its customers.
-We encourage local areas to use RA and it should be used more often as a career pathway for job seekers and as a job-driven strategy for employers and industries.
-RA can be funded through several mechanisms.
-Section 122(a)(3) of WIOA provides a new opportunity for RA programs to be more directly connected to the public workforce system.
-As RA programs, they automatically qualify to be placed on the State and local board’s Eligible Training Provider List (ETPL), allowing ITAs to support participants in RA programs, and more directly connect those programs to one-stop centers.

-Local areas may also include supportive services, in coordination with career and/or training services, to participants in a RA program.
-These supportive services must be consistent with WIOA Section 134(d)(2), Section 12 of TEGL 3-15, and state and local policies.
-Reference SCP 1.14.

 Work Experience (WEX): (20 CFR 681.600(a)-(c))

 (a) Work experiences are a planned, structured learning experience that takes place in a workplace for a limited period.
 Work experience may be paid or unpaid, as appropriate.
 A work experience may take place in the private for-profit sector, the non-profit sector, or the public sector.
 Labor standards apply in any work experience where an employee/employer relationship, as defined by the Fair Labor Standards Act or applicable State law, exists.
 Consistent with § 680.840 of this chapter, funds provided for work experiences may not be used to directly or indirectly aid in the filling of a job opening that is vacant because the former occupant is on strike, or is being locked out in the course of a labor dispute, or the filling of which is otherwise an issue in a labor dispute involving a work stoppage.
 Work experiences provide the youth participant with opportunities for career exploration and skill development.